Feel fantastic with our range of CBD products!

 CBD, or cannabidiol, is one of the 104 chemical compounds found in the cannabis plant.
 A majority of these cannabinoids are formed on the plant’s leaves and buds.

-Another well-known cannabinoid is tetrahydrocannabinol or THC.
+Another well-known cannabinoid is tetrahydrocannabinol, or THC.
 CBD and THC are often mistaken for each other, even though both compounds are completely different and have unique properties.
-CBD, unlike THC, has no psychoactive properties and can therefore not get users “high”.
+CBD, unlike THC, has no psychoactive properties and can therefore not get users “high.”
 THC, on the other hand, is often used for recreational purposes due to its psychotropic effects.

 In recent years, products like CBD oil have soared in popularity.
 When it comes to these products, CBD oil is perhaps the most prevalent as it can be dosed very precisely and accurately.
-One of the main reasons why this product has gained so much ground is the fact that the sublingual application method allows more CBD to be rapidly absorbed into the bloodstream than other methods.
+One of the main reasons this product has gained so much ground is that the sublingual application method allows more CBD to be rapidly absorbed into the bloodstream than other methods.

 Another extraction method that can be used to derive CBD from the plant is the so-called oil extraction method, which only uses the buds of the hemp plant.
-This extraction process requires that the carrier oil must be heated; the other cannabinoids that are naturally present in the plant get lost during this process.
+This extraction process requires that the carrier oil be heated; the other cannabinoids naturally present in the plant get lost during this process.
 The CBD oils produced using the CO2 extraction method are usually referred to as “Pure” OIL and often have a nutty taste.
 “RAW” CBD oil, on the other hand, tends to have a more bitter and pungent flavour.

 The human body also produces (indigenous) cannabinoids using its own endocannabinoid system.
 This system was first discovered approximately 30 years ago and was found to regulate various important bodily processes such as pain perception, sleep, and mental health.